 In California, the top legal defenses related to driving under the influence of intoxicating liquor or drugs (or DUI) all fall within three broader categories.
 If you or someone you know has been charged with this crime, you should first be aware that it constitutes a serious offense.
 The consequences of that crime can include jail time, losing your license, and mandatory fines.

 While facing a DUI case can be overwhelming, that doesn’t mean you have zero options.
 Having a qualified, experienced attorney on your side can help.
 It can also help to understand your options, which we’re going to talk more about below.

 There are a few defenses that rely on the fact that you weren’t actually intoxicated.
 The first is that while you may have been driving poorly or erratically, you were not under the influence.
-The reason this is a reasonable defense is because most California DUI cases focus on your pattern of driving.
+The reason this is a reasonable defense is that most California DUI cases focus on your pattern of driving.